jlecornu3/Python-Learning/README.md

 I'm new to GitHub, am learning the format and how it can be used.

-Uploaded currently are a sample of the scripts that I have worked through via Online courses (available from my emails), although given the current pandemic scenario I am not currently in Oxford so do not have access to my full set of scripts and no longer have access to the raw data files.
+Uploaded currently are a sample of the scripts that I have worked through via Online courses (available from my emails).
+Given the current pandemic scenario I am not currently in Oxford, so do not have access to my full set of scripts and and raw data files.
+There are various sample datasets available, but again these are only those I was able to recover without access to my harddrive.